-Here is the great, new hobby that all America is talking about and the entire family is enjoy ing.
-Badge-A-Minit makes badges, belt buckles and other novelties that other novelties that say what you want them to.
+Here is the great, new hobby that all America is talking about and the en tire family is enjoy-ing.
+Badge-A-Minit makes badges, belt buckles and other novelties that other novellies that say what you want them to.
 Anything that can be printed on paper (and more) can be put on a badge with the system that is simple and inexpensive.
-The possibilities for designs and flur are unlimited.
-Euro by make fun are unlimited.
-Fun to make. fun to wear and display.
+The possibilities for designs and fun are unlimited.
+Fun to make,